meliopolis/chainhopper-sdk/README.md

     mintAmount1Min: 348933n, // min amount of token1 after minting on destination chain
     routeMinAmountOuts: [89939399n] // min amount that the bridge must output },

+  // Routes: each bridged route
+  // one route for singleToken and two for dualToken
+  routes: [{
+    inputToken: '0x4200000000000000000000000000000000000006', // WETH on source chain
+    outputToken: '0x4200000000000000000000000000000000000006', // WETH on destination chain (even though final position uses native token)
+    inputAmount: 8439903000303483n, // amount of WETH sent to the bridge
+    outputAmount: 843209999393939n, // amount of WETH expected at the output
+    minOutputAmount: 843509999393939n, // slippage check on the route
+    maxFees: 383922n, // max fees allowed to be charged by Across, based on quote
+    fillDeadlineOffset: 3000, // used by Across
+    exclusivityDeadline: 9, // seconds that exclusivity is valid; used by Across
+    exclusiveRelayer: '0x...', // If there is an exclusive relayer on Across }]

   // execution params.
 Use these to submit the migration
   executionParams: {